briandrum/codes.forchagrin.com/_chapters/chapter-1305-plans-and-drawings.md

 ## 1305.99   Penalty

-(Editor’s note: See Section 1303.99 general Code penalty if no specific penalty is provided.)
+(Editor's note: See Section 1303.99 general Code penalty if no specific penalty is provided.)